 - Subsidising school trips and uniform and providing other opportunities to enrich the curriculum

 - Fund a lunchtime football club with high quality coaching for KS2 Pupil Premium children

 - Support pupil premium families with cost of music tuition to widen opportunities.

 Impact is measured both by reviewing children’s progress academically and by discussions with all parties involved about the child’s well-being and attitude to learning.

 Examples of positive impact:

-- Our Pupil Premium children in Year 6 performed above national for Reading, Writing and Maths and continued a three year rising trend of narrowing the attainment gap with the rest of the class.
+- Our Pupil Premium children in Year 6 performed above Local Authority and National for Reading, Writing and GPS (Grammar, Punctuation and Spelling)

 - CPD of teachers and teacher assistants focused on developing teaching and learning.
 Effective marking, questioning, use of TAs in different lessons with different groups of children including PP children.